asharma-gh/3d-sdl/README.md

 This project uses `micromamba` to manage dependencies, once those are installed, use `make` to run.

-Gif showing rotation based on cursor movements.
+Gif showing the code in action:
 ![](./content/tri_demo.gif)